Marcus Peters: 2015

-Ok September 15, 2015, Peters made his professional regular season debut and earned his first career start in the Kansas City Chiefs' season-opener at the Houston Texans and recorded seven combined tackles (five solo), made three pass deflections, and had his first career interception on his first career snap, picking off a pass by Brian Hoyer to wide receiver DeAndre Hopkins during a 27–20 victory.
+On September 15, 2015, Peters made his professional regular season debut and earned his first career start in the Kansas City Chiefs' season-opener at the Houston Texans and recorded seven combined tackles (five solo), made three pass deflections, and had his first career interception on his first career snap, picking off a pass by Brian Hoyer to wide receiver DeAndre Hopkins during a 27–20 victory.
 The following week, Peters recorded five solo tackles, made a season-high four pass deflections, and scored his first career touchdown on a pick-six during a 31–24 loss against the Denver Broncos in Week 2.
 He intercepted a pass attempt by quarterback Peyton Manning, thrown to wide receiver Demaryius Thomas, and returned it 55–yards to score his first career touchdown.
 In Week 5, he set a season-high with seven solo tackles and deflected one pass as the Chiefs lost 18–17 to the Chicago Bears.
 The following week, he recorded six solo tackles, made one pass deflection, and intercepted a pass by Teddy Bridgewater to wide receiver Mike Wallace during a 10–16 loss at the Minnesota Vikings in Week 6.
 On November 15, 2015, Peters made two solo tackles, two pass deflections, and intercepted a pass by Peyton Manning to tight end Vernon Davis on the opening drive of a 29–13 victory at the Denver Broncos.
 His interception was the first of five by the Chiefs in Week 10, with four of them thrown by Peyton Manning to set a record for his career.
 In Week 13, he recorded six solo tackles, made two pass deflections, and intercepted a pass by Derek Carr to wide receiver Amari Cooper late in the fourth quarter to help secure a 34–20 win at the Oakland Raiders.
 On December 20, 2015, Peters made three combined tackles (two solo), four pass deflections, set a season-high with two interceptions by Jimmy Clausen, and returned the second for a 90–yard touchdown during a 34–14 at the Baltimore Ravens.
 On December 22, 2015, it was announced that Peters was one of three rookies voted to the 2016 Pro Bowl.
 He started in all 16 games and finished with a total of 60 combined tackles (53 solo), 26 pass deflections, eight interceptions, two touchdowns, and a forced fumble.
 He set career-highs in tackles, pass deflections, and interceptions.
 His eight interceptions tied Bengals free safety Reggie Nelson for the most interceptions in 2015.